ROCm/AMDMIGraphX/README.md

 `pip install -r doc/requirements.txt`

 Depending on your setup `sudo` may be required for the pip install.

-## Building the documentation

-HTML and PDF documentation can be built using:

-`cmake --build . --config Release --target doc` **OR** `make doc`

-The generated documentation will be located in `doc/doxygen/`.

 ## Formatting the code